SiliconLabs/wiseconnect/examples/featured/aws_device_shadow/readme.md

   - Install the [Keil IDE](https://www.keil.com/).
   - Download [WiSeConnect 3 SDK](https://github.com/SiliconLabs/wiseconnect)
   - Update the device's connectivity firmware as mentioned [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/getting-started-with-ncp-mode-with-stm32#upgrade-the-si-wx91x-connectivity-firmware).
-  - Connect the SiWx91x NCP to STM32F411RE Nucleo Board following the below steps:
+  - Connect the SiWx91x NCP to STM32F411RE Nucleo Board following the steps below.
-   - Connect the male Arduino compatible header on carrier board to female Arduino compatible header on STM32F411RE Nucleo board.
+   - Connect the male Arduino compatible header on the carrier board to the female Arduino compatible header on the STM32F411RE Nucleo board.
    - Mount the NCP Radio board (BRD4346A/BRD4357A) onto the radio board socket available on the base board (BRD8045C).
    - After connecting all the boards, the setup should look like the image shown below:
     ![Figure: Setup](resources/readme/stm32_setup.png)